Berea-CS-Courses/capstone-project-AhadKhan98/Deliverables/D3_LoFi_Prototype.md

 ### <ins>_User status = "idle"_</ins>

-This is when the user is not currently waiting for a match, or has been placed into a chatroom.
+This is when the user hasn't started looking for help yet.
 The images below show what the user would see the first time they log into the app.

 Step 1: Select Technology:
 <a href="./d3_assets/ui_sketches/auth/idle/idle_step1.jpg">